brotherludi/timer/README.md

-# timer
+# Simple Timer

-### Implement an alarm clock / timer which will beep after a specified amount of time has passed.
+#### Implement an alarm clock / timer which will beep after a specified amount of time has passed.
 The user can specify an unlimited number of alarms using command line arguments

 Example usage: